llpeterson/internetworking/basic-ip.rst

 The term *VPN* is heavily overused and definitions vary, but intuitively we can define a VPN by considering first the idea of a private network.
-Corporations with many sites often build private networks by leasing transmission lines from the phone companies and using those lines to interconnect sites.
+Corporations with many sites often build private networks by leasing circuits from the phone companies and using those lines to interconnect sites.
 In such a network, communication is restricted to take place only among the sites of that corporation, which is often desirable for security reasons.
 To make a private network *virtual*, the